-If you’re not familiar with Search Engine Optimization, or SEO, you should be!
-SEO refers to the process of optimizing a website according to the guidelines of major search engines (like Google, Bing, and Yahoo) so that it appears more frequently, and ranks higher, in search results.
+If you’re not familiar with search engine optimization, or SEO, you should be!
+Ecommerce SEO refers to the process of optimizing a website according to the guidelines of major search engines (like Google, Bing, and Yahoo) so that it appears more frequently, and ranks higher, in search results.

 Although that sounds difficult, SEO really isn’t all that challenging as long as you know what you’re doing.
 In fact, many webmasters and store owners have been utilizing SEO best practices for ecommerce for years without even realizing it.
 But competition online is fierce, and the number of ecommerce stores online grows every day.
 So it’s now more important than ever to get your site up to par.